 - Keep accurate records of monetary exchanges, authorization forms, and transaction reconciliations.

-- Exchange money, credit, and casino chips, and make change for customers.
+- Exchange money, credit, tickets, or casino chips and make change for customers.

-Gaming Booth Cashiers with little to no experience tend to make between $17780 and $19600 while the more experienced ones make over $28320 per year.
+Gaming Booth Cashiers with little to no experience tend to make between $19130 and $21840 while the more experienced ones can earn over $30640 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Gaming Booth Cashier is to move to a higher paying state like KY.
-Right now, the highest paying states for Gaming Booth Cashiers are KY, NJ, KS, PA and CO.
+One of the easiest ways to increase your salary as a Gaming Change Person and Booth Cashier is to move to a higher paying state like NY.
+Right now, the highest paying states for Gaming Booth Cashiers are NY, TX, WA, IL and AK.

-3 other factors that can increase your salary as A Gaming Booth Cashier is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Gaming Change Person and Booth Cashier is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Gaming Booth Cashiers what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Gaming Booth Cashiers what degree they had when they got the job and most of them said they had a High School Diploma followed by a College Certificate.

 Pros and Cons